jellydn/grout/docs/USER_GUIDE.md

 - **Mark** – Downloaded games are marked with a downward pointing arrow
 - **Filter** – Downloaded games are hidden from the list entirely

-**Save Sync** - Controls save synchronization behavior:

-- **Off** – Save sync is completely disabled
-- **Manual** – Save sync is available via the `Y` button from the platform menu

-**BIOS Menu** - When set to show, adds a BIOS download option to the platform menu, allowing you to download required BIOS files for emulators directly from your RomM server.

 **Download Art** – When enabled, Grout downloads box art for games after downloading the ROMs.
 The art goes into your artwork directory so your frontend can display it.

-**Box Art** - When set to show, Grout displays cover art thumbnails next to game names in the game list.
-Artwork is automatically cached in the background as you browse.
-This provides a visual preview similar to your frontend's game library view.

-**Cache Artwork** - Select this option to pre-cache artwork for all games across all mapped platforms.
-Grout will scan your platforms, identify games that don't have cached artwork, and download cover art from RomM.
-Useful for pre-caching artwork or updating your library after adding new games.
+**Zipped Downloads** - Controls what happens when downloading zipped ROM files:

-**Unzip Downloads** - When enabled, Grout automatically extracts zipped ROMs after downloading.
+- **Uncompress** – Grout automatically extracts zipped ROMs after downloading.
 The zip file is deleted after extraction.
-Useful if you prefer keeping ROMs uncompressed.
+- **Do Nothing** – Keep the downloaded zip file as-is without extracting.

 **Language** – Grout is localized!
 Choose from English, Deutsch, Español, Français, Italiano, Português, Русский, or 日本語.
 If you notice an issue with a translation or want to help by translating, please let us know!

-**Advanced** - Opens a sub-menu for advanced configuration options.
-See [Advanced Settings](#advanced-settings) below.

 ### Collections Settings